Stewardship and Farming Practices

 Integrated Pest Management is a way to control insect pests and diseases on crops by combining several complementary strategies such as sanitation, soil enrichment, variety selection, pest detection, and biological controls.
 Expensive chemical pesticides may be used, but only as a last resort.
 Many products are natural pesticides and certified for USDA organic farming.

-IPM allows us to produce high quality fruits and vegetable and reduce chemical pesticide use.
+IPM allows us to produce high quality fruits and vegetable and reduce pesticide use.
 Universities have estimated that IPM programs have reduced pesticide use by 25 to 85% on participating farms.

 Sanitation: Start clean to grow clean.
 IPM promotes keeping growing areas free of weeds, which harbor pests and disease.